itsamedood/brainless-bot/README.md

 # Directories explained:
 > - `/bf` The actual Brainfuck code I'm writing.
-> - `/formatted` The code I wrote but formatted to have no comments.
 > - `/templates` Command and event templates (saves a TON of time, so fight me).
 > - `/ts` The TypeScript code that my Brainfuck code translates to.